Nesh996/Vehicle-Maintenance-Predictor/README.md

 The Technical Approach

 “The system uses simple inputs like mileage and service history instead of expensive GPS tracking hardware.
 This keeps the solution affordable and protects user privacy

+Conclusion for Users

+The AI Vehicle Maintenance Predictor is designed to help you stay ahead of costly vehicle problems.
+By providing easy-to-understand maintenance forecasts, it empowers you to make informed decisions about repairs and service.

+Remember, this app is a decision-support tool—always consult a qualified mechanic for final advice.

+Your privacy is important: no GPS tracking or personal data collection is required.
+Just enter your mileage and service history, and the app will provide actionable insights to help your vehicle stay safe, reliable, and efficient.